-- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected results (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the Online Manual outlines the:
+- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected results (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the Online Manual outlines the: - procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal')

-Regulation (EU) 2021/694 of the European Parliament and of the Council of 29 April 2021 establishing the Digital Europe programme (OJ L 166, 11.05.2021).
+&lt;sup>1 Regulation (EU) 2021/694 of the European Parliament and of the Council of 29 April 2021 establishing the Digital Europe Programme (OJ L 166, 11.05.2021).

-Commission Implementing Decision C/2021/7911 of 10.11.2021 concerning the adoption of the multiannual work programme - European Digital Innovation Hubs for 2021-2023 and the financing decision for the implementation of the Digital Europe Programme.
+&lt;sup>2 Commission Implementing Decision C/2021/7914 of 10.11.2021 concerning the adoption of the multiannual work programme for 2021 - 2022 and the financing decision for the implementation of the Digital Europe Programme.